Toma400/Yamlomiser/readme.md

 # Yamlomiser
-Yamlomiser (YAML + Randomiser) is small software I've built inspired by conversation about usage of AI to generated names.
-However, as much as it could lift such weight from your shoulders, AI would not achieve coherency with your created world easily, and generated names will most probably be extremely generic.
+Yamlomiser (YAML + Randomiser) is small software I've built inspired by conversation about usage of AI to generate names.
+However, as much as it could lift such weight from your shoulders, AI will not achieve coherency with your created world easily, and generated names will most probably be extremely generic.

-Hence, Yamlomiser, puts this weight back on your shoulders.
+Hence, Yamlomiser puts this weight back on your shoulders.
 Don't thank me!

 # What it is
-Yamlomiser uses .yaml file to randomise values you manually put into the file, supporting also separation through categories.
+Yamlomiser uses .yaml file to randomise values you manually put into it, supporting also separation through categories.
-It is meant to be helper with anything that requires some randomness with controlled coherency - for example, searching for name of your character, but from collection of names you know.
+It is meant to be helper with anything that requires some randomness with controlled coherency - for example, searching for name of your character, but from collection of names you want.
 Categories allow you to make it a bit more customised, for example have names and surnames, or categories for gender, culture or whatever else.